How a Texas Court Determines a Parent Unfit

 In any state, a child’s best interest always comes first during divorce and custody battles.
 Most often, a child’s best interest means both parents are involved in their lives with dual custody.
 Full custody will be given to one parent if the other proves to be unfit and their presence in the child’s life isn’t in their best interest.
 When an individual is considered an unfit parent, they can lose their custodial and visitation rights.
 If you’re wondering how someone can be deemed and unfit parent, please read further.

 So what makes a parent unfit parent in the state of Texas?

 The Texas unfit parent definition is somewhat open to the interpretation of the judge handling the custody case.
 However, the Texas Family Code general guidelines state a parent is deemed unfit to raise a child if doing so would significantly affect the child’s physical or emotional health and development.
 It’s the judge’s job to determine which act or acts would significantly affect the child if the accused parent was to have custody rights.

-The judge will need proof of negligent acts, such as:
+The judge will need proof of negligent acts.
+In the courts eyes, determining an unfit parent include:

 - A history of drugs or alcohol